 iv.
 It is important to understand that the Sermon on the Mount does not deal with salvation as such, but it lays out for the disciple and the potential disciple how regarding Jesus as King translates into ethics and daily living.

 v.
 It can’t be proved, but in my opinion, the Sermon on the Mount was Jesus’ “standard” sermon.
 It was the core of His itinerant message: a simple proclamation of how God expects us to live, contrasting with common Jewish misunderstandings of that life.
 It may be that when Jesus preached to a new audience, He often preached this sermon or used the themes from it.

 vi.
 Yet we can also regard this as Jesus training the disciples in the message He wanted them to carry to others.
 It was His message, meant to be passed onto and through them.
 “In the Sermon on the Mount, Matthew shows us Jesus instructing his disciples in the message which was his and which they were to take to men.”
 (Barclay) In the Gospel of Luke, the material similar to the Sermon on the Mount comes immediately after Jesus chose the Twelve.

 vii.
 Barclay also points out that the verb translated taught is in the imperfect tense, “Therefore it describes repeated and habitual action, and the translation should be: ‘This is what he used to teach them.”

 viii.
 It is clear that the Sermon on the Mount had a significant impact on the early church.
-The early Christians make constant reference to it and their lives display the glory of radical disciples.
+The early Christians made constant reference to it and their lives displayed the glory of radical disciples.

 B. The Beatitudes: the character of kingdom citizens.